nicklalone/CIST_2500/01_What_is_Stats/day2.md

 1. A Github Entry on each day of each week.
 2. A powerpoint presentation that bridges the book, class, and entries
-3. A quiz, an analysis, or a test.
+3. A homework, an analysis, or a test.

 And so, this is the introduction of those things.
 We won't really have a powerpoint this week, but i'll make one with basic words for those of you who use them for notes.